-My history commences in 1968 with school holidays on a merino farm, three years residential Diploma in Applied Science, post graduate qualifications in Environmental Management and Adult Education, Agricultural Officer in the Middle East, work as a Livestock consultant, Tourism/Fish Farm Manager and, for the past 26 years, teaching Agriculture, Organic Farming and Agroecology at the same time as designing and building Eaglerise Farm.
+My history commences in 1968 with school holidays on a merino farm, three years residential Diploma in Applied Science, post graduate qualifications in Environmental Management and Adult Education, Agricultural Officer in the Middle East, work as a Livestock consultant, Tourism/Fish Farm Manager and, since 1992, teaching Agriculture, Organic Farming and Agroecology at the same time as designing and building Eaglerise Farm.

 Like all living documents, my vision has been constantly evolving.
 When I bought the farm, I planned to position it for resale, to the model family, as my superannuation plan, in another 20 years.

 At a later stage, my son, Mitch, helped me plant out 2000 Red gums for a firewood lot.
 As I was talking to him, I said that these trees would be suitable for his children to cut down and sell when they finished their studies.
 This would provide the finance to travel and learn the world.
 Mitch was only 12 at the time, but I have an open mind with visions.
 This extended my vision for another 40 years.

 When I, unfortunately, lost my son and we placed his ashes in a cairn on the top of our hill, I spoke to Allysa and suggested that 200 years from then, the farm manager of the day would be reading Mitch’s memorial and be telling someone Mitch’s story.
 This extended my vision another 200 years.

 I was watching a documentary and listened as Professor Brian Cox talked about the 2000-year-old olive trees.
 I thought to myself, “I’ve got olive trees!”
 That blew out my vision to 2000 years.
 I’ve since read about 3000 and 4000-year-old olives!!!!

 When you apply your thoughts to evolve your vision, you have the right, the responsibility, to design for this future, whether your life path goes along with it or not.
 You need to be flexible and have diversity in your vision.

 There is a Greek proverb.
 “A society grows great when old men plant trees whose shade they know they shall never sit in.”